Interplay of Tilt and Axion Fields in Topological Superconductors: Anisotropy in the Meissner Effect: Introduction

+To confirm our proposition, we have incorporated the Weyl cone tilt as a metric alteration within the Lagrangian framework of the TWSC~\cite{Tilt_Curved-Space,SaharPolariton}.
+We have further concentrated on the consequences of tilting for the magnetic field penetration and the planar Hall effect on the surface of the topological Weyl superconductor.
+The scope of our analysis is confined to moderate tilts ($\zeta < 1$), which are characterized by the preservation of a point-like Fermi surface.

-The paper is organized as follows.
-Sec.~\ref{sec.II} provides an overview of the axion field in topological superconductors, detailing its computation for systems with a tilted Weyl structure.
-Sec.~\ref{sec.III} presents the axion field's profile, incorporating the tilt vector, and also outlines the resulting magnetic field penetration pattern.
-In Sec.~\ref{sec.IV}, we explore the scale invariance behaviour of the magnetic field with the tilt vector.
-Sec.~\ref{sec.V} focuses on the anisotropic planner Hall current and we conclude by summarizing our findings in Sec.~\ref{sec.VI}.
+This paper is structured as follows: Sec.~\ref{sec.II} provides an overview of the axion field in topological superconductors, detailing its computation for systems with a tilted Weyl structure.
+Sec.~\ref{sec.III} presents the spatial profile of the axion field, resolving its dependence on the Weyl cone tilt vector.
+Secs. \ref{sec.IV} and \ref{sec.V} outline the modified magnetic penetration patterns, distinguishing between perpendicular and parallel field components relative to the tilt axis.
+In Sec. \ref{sec.VI}, we explore the scale invariance behavior of the magnetic field with the tilt vector.
+Sec.\ref{sec.VII} examines the emergent anisotropic planar Hall effect and its associated surface currents.
+The tilt-dependent modulation of the superconducting order parameter is systematically explored in Sec.\ref{sec.VIII}.
+Finally, Sec.\ref{sec.IX} summarizes our principal findings.